costa-gabriele/ambiente/README.md

 The .php files that contain the back-end elaboration should go in the `pages` directory, whereas `views` is for the front-end files (e.g. .html, .css, .js).
 Each .php file in `pages` must have a corresponding subdirectory in `views`.
 For example, the front-end files for the page `pages/category1/page1.php` should go in the directory `public/views/category1/page1/`.

-The HTML file for the page can be retrieved by the .php file using the static method `retrieve(viewName, viewData)` of the class `\_\Navigation\View` (in the directory `private/classes/_/Navigation`), where `viewName` is the path of the .html file relative to the `views` directory, without the extension (e.g. `category1/page1/main`) and `viewData` is an array containing the dynamic content of the page.
+The HTML file for the page can be retrieved by the .php file using the static method `retrieve(viewName, viewData[, placeholderBehavior, return])` of the class `\_\Navigation\View` (in the directory `private/classes/_/Navigation`), where `viewName` is the path of the .html file relative to the `views` directory, without the extension (e.g. `category1/page1/main`) and `viewData` is an array containing the dynamic content of the page.
 The dynamic parts of the page can be handled with placeholders and tags that are parsed by the View class.

 The Javascript module `public/views/_/_common/modules/_/req.js` provides a function to retrieve a view through an asynchronous call:
 `retrieveView(viewName, serverElabData, clientElabData)`